 - NAMES AND CORRECT EMAIL ADDRESSES OF TWO professors/instructors and/or employers who will write letters of recommendation for you.

-- We will send them ONE email with instructions on how to send us the letters.
+- We will send your letter writers ONE email with instructions on how to send us the letters.

-- You are responsible for assuring that letters are submitted by the deadline.
+- You are responsible for assuring that your letters are submitted by your letter writers by the deadline.

 - ANSWERS TO THE ESSAY QUESTIONS YOU WILL FIND IN THIS APPLICATION.

 - Limit for each is about 250 words.
 Please use complete sentences, proper grammar, etc.